samdvr/Scala-by-Example/examples/if_else_expressions.md

 ### If/Else Expressions

-The basic structure of if/else conditionals in Scala is:
+The basic structure of if/else expressions in Scala is:

 ```scala
 if (condition) {